utsaslab/script_optfs/README.md

   case 1:
     osync(fd1);
-    break;                        /* this function is a dsync definition, yet it doesn't ever call dsync if case 1 is called */ case 2: osync(fd2);
+    break;                        /* this function is a dsync definition, yet it doesn't ever call dsync if case 1 is called */

+  case 2:
+   osync(fd2);
    break;                         /* same in this case, dsync definitions should call dsync before they return */

   default:
     osync(fd1);
     dsync(fd2);                   /* only in this case will dsync actually be invoked before the function returns */ }
  }
 ```
+So in this case, the dsync definition doesn't actually invariably call dsync, although that is the expected behavior.
 ### Authors ###
 Tom Gong (tom.gong@utexas.edu) and Subrat Mainali (mainali.subrat@utexas.edu)